Week 3 - Data Structures & Testing

 Bounded Type Parameters

-Adding extends right after the type letter.
-The most common one you’ll see is <T extends Comparable<T>>, which reads in English as: T must be a type that knows how to compare itself to another T.
+You add extends after the type parameter.
+The most common example you will see is <T extends Comparable<T>>, which reads as: T must be a type that can compare itself to another T.

 <T extends Comparable<T>> T max(T a, T b) {